 It’s best to enable two-factor authentication (2FA) if your wallet allows for it.
 2FA is simply a double authentication of who you are.
 2FA Authentication can be done in different ways – Google Authenticator app uses a 6 digit code which is changing minute by minute and is unique to you, another option is to add biometric identification like a fingerprint.
 Whichever you choose, 2FA is very important in order to increase security.

 It’s important to double-check the address that you send any payment transaction to.
 There are malicious programs that can edit a ‘copy and paste’ procedure in order to paste a different address, the new address belongs to an attacker.
 It’s usually best to send a micropayment as a verification, and then send the larger payment to the verified address.

 9. Check the Locks

-It’s important, when using a web wallet, to ensure that there is an SSL security mark in the address window of your web browser.
-This stands for secure site seal, and ensures that your browsing is encrypted.
+It’s important when using a web wallet, to ensure that there is an SSL security mark in the address window of your web browser.
+This stands for a secure site seal and ensures that your browsing is encrypted.
 The website should begin with HTTPS, rather than HTTP and you should notice a lock sign next to the URL.
 Again, security is critical when dealing with digital wallets.